Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Introduction

 \section{Introduction}

-There is a huge effort in making quantum hardwares that outperform classical counterparts in performing certain algorithms and simulating other complicated quantum systems.
-Among different approaches, implementing the quantum walk (QW) \cite{Aha93,Far98,Kem03} is receiving wide interest.
-Unlike classical random walk, particles performing a quantum walk can take superposition of all possible paths through their environment simultaneously, leading to faster propagation and enhanced sensitivity to initial conditions \cite{Dad18,Sum16,Pre15}.
-These properties provide an appealing bases for implementation of quantum algorithms like searching \cite{Por13, She03, Chi03,Chi04, Por17}, quantum processing \cite{Chi09,ken20,Lov10,Chi13,Sal12} and simulation of topological insulators \cite{Kit10}.
+There is a significant effort in making quantum hardwares that outperform classical counterparts in performing certain algorithms and simulating other complicated quantum systems.
+Among different approaches, implementing the quantum walk (QW) \cite{Aha93,Far98,Kem03} receives wide interest.
+Unlike classical random walk, particles that perform a quantum walk can take superposition of all possible paths through their environment simultaneously, leading to faster propagation and enhanced sensitivity to initial conditions \cite{Dad18,Sum16,Pre15}.
+These properties provide an appealing basis for implementation of quantum algorithms like searching \cite{Por13, She03, Chi03,Chi04, Por17}, quantum processing \cite{Chi09,ken20,Lov10,Chi13,Sal12} and simulating the topological insulators \cite{Kit10}.
 Improving the hardware in terms of size, coherence, dimensions, controlling elements and other features like the topologically ordered boundary-conditions, would improve the performance and diverse the applications that could run over this quantum hardware.